CameronStorey/DigitalTools_project/research_project/README.md

 TITLE: The effect of interest rates on Cryptocurrency.

-The main purpose of our project is to investigate how interest rate changes made by large central banks effects the value of cryptocurrencies.
+The main purpose of our project is to investigate how interest rate changes made by tThe Federal Reserve effect the value of cryptocurrencies.
 To perform our analysis, we decided on three central banks and three cryptocurrencies to explore.

-Central Banks:
--The Federal Reserve.
--European Central Bank.
--Bank of Japan.

-These are some of the largest central banks and have a lot of influence over the global markets.
-We also chose these three as it gives good cover over most of the world.
+We will focus on the Federal Resevre and try to find any key events from various toher central banks that have caused impact on oiur cryptocurrency prices.

 Cryptcurrency: